huggingface/speech-to-speech/README.md

 - `--init_chat_prompt`: Defaults to `"You are a helpful AI assistant."` Required when setting `--init_chat_role`.

 #### Speech to Text
-- `--description`: Sets the description for Parler-TTS generated voice, with defaults describing the vocal qualities and environment of the speaker.
+- `--description`: Sets the description for Parler-TTS generated voice.
+Defaults to: `"A female speaker with a slightly low-pitched voice delivers her words quite expressively, in a very confined sounding environment with clear audio quality.
+She speaks very fast."`

 - `--play_steps_s`: Specifies the duration of the first chunk sent during streaming output from Parler-TTS, impacting readiness and decoding steps.